nus-cs2103-AY2021S1/ip/docs/README.md

-todo NAMEOFTODO | Creates a todo and adds it to the list of tasks deadline NAMEOFDEADLINE /by YYYY-MM-DD | Creates a deadline and adds it to the list of tasks event NAMEOFEVENT /at YYYY-MM-DD | Creates an event and adds it to the list of tasks list | Shows the user's current list of tasks done TASKID | Marks the specified task as done delete TASKID | Deletes the specified task find KEYWORD | Searches for tasks that contain the specified keyword
+todo NAMEOFTODO | Creates a todo and adds it to the list of tasks deadline NAMEOFDEADLINE /by YYYY-MM-DD | Creates a deadline and adds it to the list of tasks event NAMEOFEVENT /at YYYY-MM-DD | Creates an event and adds it to the list of tasks list | Shows the current list of tasks done TASKID | Marks the specified task as done delete TASKID | Deletes the specified task find KEYWORD | Searches for tasks that contain the specified keyword